Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

 \subsection{Comparison to state-of-the-art \textit{k}-NN Search}

 Fig.~\ref{fig:methods} further compares our approach with the most representative approaches of different categories in the literature.
-Besides aforementioned HNSW, NN-Descent and DPG, approaches considered in the comparison include tree partitioning approaches Annoy~\cite{annoy} and FLANN~\cite{pami14:flann}, locality sensitive hashing approach SRS~\cite{srs14}, and vector quantization approach product quantizer (PQ)~\cite{JDS11}.
-In the figures, the speed-up that each approach achieves is reported when \textit{recall@1} is set to \textit{0.8} and \textit{0.9} levels.
+Besides aforementioned HNSW and NN-Descent, approaches considered in the comparison include tree partitioning approaches Annoy~\cite{annoy} and FLANN~\cite{pami14:flann}, locality sensitive hashing approach SRS~\cite{srs14}, and vector quantization approach product quantizer (PQ)~\cite{JDS11}.
+In the figures, the speed-up relative to exhaustive search that each approach achieves is reported when \textit{recall@1} is set to \textit{0.8} and \textit{0.9} levels.
 For PQ, it is impossible to achieve top-\textit{1} recall above \textit{0.5} due to its heavy quantization loss.
-As an exception, its recall is measured at top-\textit{16} for SIFT1M and NUSW, and measured at top-\textit{128} for GIST1M and Rand1M respectively.
+As an exception, its recall is measured at top-\textit{16} for SIFT1M and NUSW, and measured at top-\textit{128} for GIST1M.

 As shown in the figure, the best results come from graph-based approaches.
-LGD$^+$ performs the best in most of the cases.
 This observation is consistent across different datasets.
 The speed-up of all the approaches drops as the \textit{recall@1} rises from \textit{0.8} to \textit{0.9}.
 The speed-up degradation is more significant for approaches such as PQ and FLANN.
 No considerable speed-up is observed for SRS on any of the datasets.
 This basically indicates SRS is not suitable for the tasks which require high NN search quality.
-Another interesting observation is that the performance gap between graph based approaches and the rest is wider on the ``easy'' dataset than that of ``hard''.
+Another interesting observation is that the performance gap between graph-based approaches and the rest is wider on the ``easy'' dataset than that of ``hard''.
 Compared to the approaches of other categories, the NN search based on the graph takes advantage of the latent subspace structures in a dataset.
 Since the intrinsic dimension of ``easy'' dataset is low~\cite{cvpr16:ben}, the hill-climbing is actually undertaken on these low-dimensional subspaces.
 The higher is the ratio between data dimension and intrinsic dimension, the higher is the speed-up that graph-based approaches achieve.
-In contrast, there is no specific strategy in other type of approaches exploit on such latent structures in the data.
+In contrast, there is no specific strategy in other type of approaches capitalizes on such latent structures in the data.